constantinpopp/MusicThingAxoControlEnclosure/README.md

 ============
 Cut on 3 mm Perspex.
 Make sure the actual Perspex isn't thicker than 3.1 mm or thinner than 2.8.
 Otherwise the drawing may need to be adapted or the tabs need to be sanded.

-The colour code is as follows:
+The colour code is as follows, listed in the order of the steps:
 - blue = ignore
 - black = engrave
 - green = mark
 - yellow = mark
+- purple = cut
 - red = cut
-- purple = cut

 The colour coding works well with Visicut.